packtBhagyashree/React-16-Tooling-README-Demo/README.md

 He is the author of several JavaScript books, including React and React Native published by Packt Publishing, and is passionate about innovative user experiences and high performance.

-## Instructions and navigation
+## Hardware and software requirements

-Need suggestions..

-### To get the most out of this book

 * Chrome/Firefox (any modern version)
 * Code editor